fabiodearaujo/bug_tracker_mp3/README.md

     -   #### Colour Scheme
         -   The blue colour was chosen as the main tone as it is known to be a calming colour.
 The contrast ratio was taken in consideration to every person be able to read clearly.

+    -   #### Typography
+        -   The Roboto font is the default font from Materialize CSS that is used throughout the whole website with Sans Serif as the fallback font in case the font isn't being imported into the site correctly.
+Roboto is a clean font used frequently in Google ecosystem, so it is both attractive, appropriate and memorable.

        #### Wireframes

     -   Home Page Wireframe - [Download](https://drive.google.com/file/d/1Kv-Sk2_msZDNv4PUR4pR-ubz8vcapROn/view?usp=sharing)